5/14/2025

 Chief Medical Officer

-be very shamed.
+How differentiated?
 What do you need to achieve in order to be differentiated?
-Well, typically we have shown already in the 60 run-out 20 patient a 50% complete response and 80% overall response rate, and a PFS of 8.3 months.
-The trial design actually would be suggested that the trial be successful if we are actually two months stronger, four to six months.
-The control arm reads at four every six months.
-That's the hypothesis of the trial how it's designed and how it's powered.
-So we're very interested by the early data from the safety run-in, and we'll be sharing the top-line results, the outcome of the PFS of the study, and later on in a conference of publication, we'll be sharing more details
+Well, typically, we have shown already in the safety run for any patient a 50% complete response and 80% overall response rate and a BFS of 8.3 months.
+The trial design, actually, would be suggested that the trial be successful if we are actually two months strong at four to six months.
+The control arm is at four every six months.
+That's the hypothesis of the trial house design, the house power.
+So we're very encouraged by the early data from the safety run-in, and we'll be sharing the top-line results, the outcome of the PFS of the study, and later on in a conference or publication, we'll be sharing more details on the outcome of the study.

 speaker